Frequently Asked Questions

 What types of accommodations and services does Longwood/RCL provide for partners and immediate family members of RECs?

-Partners and immediate family members have full access to the building in which the REC apartment is located and have access to many of the academic and recreational facilities on campus.
-On the REC meal plan, multiple meals can be used during a single visit to dining hall, which will mean that partners, spouses, and guests will need to purchase their own meals in this facility.
+Partners and immediate family members have full access to the building/community in which the REC apartment is located and have access to many of the academic and recreational facilities on campus.
+On the REC meal plan, multiple meals may not be used during a single visit to dining hall, which will mean that partners, spouses, and guests will need to purchase their own meals in this facility.

-The only pets allowed anywhere on campus are non-carnivorous, non-poisonous aquatic animals (fish, frogs, etc) and service animals (seeing eye dogs, etc).
+The only pets allowed anywhere on campus are non-carnivorous, non-poisonous fish and service animals (seeing eye dogs, etc).